akrzemi1/__sandbox__/string_view_ctor.md

 ### 2.3.
 Defensive if-statements

-One argument oft repeated in the discussions is that inside the function one has to perform the check `sv.data() != nullptr` up front anyway in case the `stding_view` object has been default-constructed, so why not use this check to also test for a string view created from a null string.
+One argument oft repeated in the discussions is that inside the function one has to perform the check `sv.empty()` up front anyway in case the `string_view` object is empty, so why not use this check to also test for a string view created from a null pointer.
 But this works on false assumptions that it should be a good practice to perform such checks.
 Some programmers do, and some consider it a good practice; but this is also considered a poor practice by others.
 In the author's working environment no such checks are performed as they are simply incorrect.
-First, in such environments no-one passes a default-constructed `string_view`s around.
-The only thing you do with a default-constructed view is to overwrite it with a proper reference to string (this proper value might still be `{nullptr, 0}` but now it is a proper string). `sv.data() == nullptr` may point to a valid range!
+In our environemnt an empty string is often a valid input, for which we do not need or want to do a branch.
+Such argument is only convincing in environments that treat an empty string as a "degenerate" value.

+It has beed further suggested that if `string_view` is changed as per D0903R1, and if someone is interested in detecting if a `string_view` has been constructed from a null pointer passes as `const char *` argument, one can use a more targeted check `sv.data() == nullptr`.
+We disagree with this reasoning for two reasons.
+First, it does not take into consideration that state  `sv.data() == nullptr` can be observed in `string_view`s constructed form real ranges existing in the program!
 Let us repeat the example:

 ```c++
 std::vector<char> v {};